A Survey of Inductive Reasoning for Large Language Models: Methodology

-The goal of inductive reasoning is to derive general rules and explanations from observations, which inevitably involves forming hypotheses during the reasoning process.
-The above post-training requires training LLMs, whereas the test-time scaling in this section is a hypothesis-based method that only works during the inference stage \citep{DBLP:journals/corr/abs-2503-24235}.
-Unlike end-to-end models \citep{DBLP:conf/ijcai/KotaryFHW21}, the test-time scaling method prompts the frozen LLMs to form an inductive reasoning pipeline \citep{he2025reasoninglearningsurveyhypothesis}.
+The goal of inductive reasoning is to derive general rules from observations, which inevitably involves forming hypotheses during the reasoning process.
+The above post-training enhancement requires training LLMs, whereas the test-time exploration in this section is a hypothesis-based method that only works during the inference stage \citep{DBLP:journals/corr/abs-2503-24235}.
+Unlike end-to-end models \citep{DBLP:conf/ijcai/KotaryFHW21}, the test-time exploration method prompts the frozen LLMs to form an inductive reasoning pipeline \citep{he2025reasoninglearningsurveyhypothesis}.
 We have LLMs generate candidate hypotheses for inductive problems, which can then undergo selection (Section~\ref{sec: hyposel}), iteration (Section~\ref{sec: hypoite}), or evolution (Section~\ref{sec: hypoevo}) operations to reach the optimal one.
 Detailed processes are shown in Figure~\ref{fig: hypothesis}.